The Daily Telegraph | 31 December 2009

 The first flight is expected to be Sir Richard’s own family – mother, father, son and self.
 His wife, though, has apparently refused.
 Otherwise, those taking part include the very rich, the very interested in space and those who still remember watching the first man on the moon in 1969.

-Incidentally, while the space safaris don’t get up quite that far, they do closely follow the trip taken by the first American in space, Alan Shephard.
+Incidentally, while the space safaris don’t get up quite that far, they do closely follow the trip taken by the first American in space, Alan Shepard.
 Like him, da Silva and crew won’t see Australia from space.
 But they will see almost all of North America and Mexico.

 Money aside, the flights are open for almost anyone, no matter their age or fitness level.
 Already 200 people (including da Silva) have sat the intense three-day training program to prepare for speeds of up to 4,200km/h.
 Of those, just four have been turned away for medical reasons, according to Gil McLaughlin, owner of three Harvey World Travel outlets that are accredited “space agents”.